-A sit-in involves protesters seating themselves in a strategic location, such as a street, inside a restaurant, or in front of a government building.
-Protesters remain seated until their demands are met or they are evicted or arrested.
+What is a sit-in?
+It’s when protesters seat themselves in a strategic location to protest.
+It could be on a street, inside a restaurant, or in front of a government building.
+They stay seated until their demands are met.
+Often, they are taken away or arrested instead.

-Sit-ins have traditionally been one of the more successful non-violent protest strategies.
-Since they disrupt the normal flow of business, sit-ins draw attention to the protesters’ cause.
-If demands aren't met, eviction or arrest has the further effect of creating sympathy for protesters.
+Sit-ins are one of the most successful forms of nonviolent protest.
+They stop the normal flow of business.
+That helps sit-ins draw attention to the protesters’ cause.
+If they are arrested, this has the further effect of creating sympathy for protesters.

-Historians note that sit-ins occurred as early as the late 1930s.
-For example, African-American attorney Samuel Wilbert Tucker led a sit-in at the segregated Alexandria, Virginia, library in August 1939.
+Experts note that sit-ins took place as early as the late-1930s.
+For example, a Black attorney named Samuel Wilbert Tucker led a sit-in in 1939.
+It took place at a segregated library in Alexandria, Virginia.

-One of the most famous sit-ins occurred on February 1, 1960, at the Woolworth’s lunch counter in Greensboro, North Carolina.
-Although everyone was free to shop at the Woolworth’s department store, the lunch counter in the store, which served food and drinks, was limited to “whites only.”
+One of the most famous sit-ins was on February 1, 1960.
+It was at the Woolworth’s lunch counter in Greensboro, North Carolina.
+Everyone was free to shop at the Woolworth’s department store, but the lunch counter was for “Whites only.”

-On that fateful day, four African-American college students took seats at the Woolworth’s lunch counter and asked for coffee.
-They were refused service, but instead of leaving, they sat patiently and waited.
-They continued to sit quietly despite threats and intimidation from customers and other people in the store.
+On that day, four Black college students took seats at the Woolworth’s lunch counter.
+They asked for coffee and were refused service.
+Instead of leaving, they sat patiently and waited.
+They continued to sit quietly despite threats from customers and other people in the store.

-The Greensboro sit-in spurred a wave of other similar sit-ins in other cities across the South.
+The Greensboro sit-in spurred a wave of similar sit-ins in other cities across the South.
 The largest of the sit-ins to follow occurred in Nashville, Tennessee.
-The Greensboro sit-in had been effective in bringing the issue of segregation in the South to the attention of the entire nation.
+The Greensboro sit-in caught the eyes of the entire nation.